 A county that spans a river, lakes, and part of the Atlantic, Kerry offers its visitors a diverse range of things to do and places to see.
-From challenging mountain hikes to legendary monastic settlements, abandoned structures and a place that’s hailed as the most beautiful on earth — you’re about to truly make the most of your stay as well as introduce you to another side of Ireland’s rich history.
+From challenging mountain hikes to legendary monastic settlements, abandoned structures and a place that’s hailed as the most beautiful on earth – you’re about to truly make the most of your stay as well as introduce you to another side of Ireland’s rich history.
+The county is also popular for its Ring of Kerry road trip route.
 So here are the best and fun things to do in Kerry, Ireland.

 - 11 Things To Do in Kerry, Ireland